-This state is most similar to LSD or magic mushrooms.
+This state is most similar to LSD (lysergic acid diethylamide) or magic mushrooms.
 You remain in the “real world” and remain entirely present in your body.
 However, you feel a stronger sense of connection with others as well as the world around you.

 Your visual sphere becomes altered.
 You see geometric fractal patterns all around you.
 Objects appear to be moving and merging together, and you may even hear sounds or see colors you’ve never experienced before.